 where $t_{i}=\|x^{i}\|_{2}$.
 The support set $I^{(s)}$ is not necessarily increasing and nested, which means that all $s$ may be not in $I^{(s)}\subset I^{(s+1)}$.
 Because $I^{(s)}$ is not required to be monotonic, support detection can remove previous wrong detections, which makes $I^{(s)}$ less sensitive to $\epsilon^{(s)}$.

-As for the choice of $\epsilon^{(s)}$, the ``first significant jump'' heuristic is proposed in the original implementation of ISD \cite{Wang10ISD}.
+For the choice of $\epsilon^{(s)}$, the ``first significant jump'' heuristic was proposed in the original implementation of ISD \cite{Wang10ISD}.
 Specifically, ones first sorts sequence $|t_{[i]}^{(s)}|$ in ascending order ($|t_{[i]}|$ denotes the $i$-th largest component of $t$ by magnitude).
 The ``first significant jump" scheme looks for the smallest $i$ such that

 where $\tau^{(s)}$ is a data-dependent prescribed value to detect the big jump of this sequence.
 There are several simple and heuristic methods to define $\tau^{(s)}$.
 For example, one can set